Two-Year Conservatory

 Fall Term Begins: September 11th, 2023

-Spring Term Begins: TBA
+Spring Term Begins: January 8th, 2024

-End of Term (2nd Year Class): April 26th, 2024
+End of Term (2nd Year Class): June 1st, 2024

-End of Term (1st Year Class): May 10th, 2024
+End of Term (1st Year Class): May 7th, 2024

 Classes offered at for the 2 Year Professional Workshop at Circle in the Square Theatre School are broken down into 4 sections; ACTING, MUSICAL THEATRE, MOVEMENT, VOICE AND SPEECH.

-SCENE STUDY – This first year course aims to lay the foundation for an actor’s study of their craft as it relates to contemporary text.
+1st Year CONTEMPORARY SCENE STUDY – This first year course aims to lay the foundation for an actor’s study of their craft as it relates to contemporary text.
 Actors will examine and explore a diverse range of contemporary plays and use scenes from them to build up a variety of tools and techniques necessary to the modern performer.
 Through preparing, rehearsing, performing and evaluating, actors will learn how to mine the text for given circumstances, objectives, action and events and use this work to create characters that undergo change.

-Instructor: Benita de Wit, Mark Barford, Katharine McLeod
+Instructor: Benita de Wit

-Instructor: Mark Barford, Mark Nelson
+Instructor: Mark Nelson

 Instructor: Jacqueline Jacobus